 CABC Resource Center

 You get access to the CABC Resource center with step by step instructions for the journey to accreditation or reaccreditation that include trainings, accreditation materials, publications and sample forms.

 Accredited birth centers and alongside midwifery units enrolled on the 3-year accreditation cycle are offered a Premium Accreditation Marketing Kit to use as needed.
 This kit includes: a clickable web badge to verify accreditation status, a window cling of the CABC Accreditation Seal, and a set of customized brochures about the value of accreditation that features your birth center's logo and contact information.

 CABC-Accreditation involves an extensive review of all aspects of business and clinical operations of the applicant center.

 Please plan ahead and engage with CABC accreditation at least 6 months before your desired site visit month.

-- When you pay the 1st half of the Initial Registration, your birth center gains access to:
+- When you pay the 1st half of the Initial Registration fee, your center gains access to the CABC Resource Center

 1-Yr Starting Point